After an uneven season premiere that had a bit too much heavy lifting to do in the lore department, Dune: Prophecy finds its sea legs in "Two Wolves."

 At least in this episode, Emperor Javicco Corrino (Mark Strong) comes around to seeing things his wife's way and turns against the Bene Gesserit, barring Valya from the palace on the advice of Desmond Hart, who wins the emperor's favor by using his powers of mental immolation to subdue Javicco's enemies.

 The emperor is an interesting character.
-Is he a weak ruler for being so easily swayed from one position to another, a strong one for embracing Hart's help, or is his flexibility a strength?
+He seems easily swayed from one position to another, but is that condemnable weakness or admirable flexibility?
 You get the idea that his wife Empress Natalya (Jodhi May) wishes she were in charge.
 Meanwhile, his daughter Inez (Sarah-Sofie Boussnina) still ardently wants to join the Bene Gesserit.
 There are a lot of swirling currents and eddies in that family, and you figure something has to give sooner or later.

 In any case, Valya's enemy is clear: Desmond Hart.
 The episode ends with a tense confrontation where she tries to use the voice on him, commanding him to take out his blade and drive it into his throat...but he doesn't.
 She walks away confounded but, I suspect, determined, and we have liftoff.